 Solution: How to measure for poles - measure the recess width of the window.
 Add 15-20 cm each side, depending on the width of your window - this is the area where the curtains pull back to the side of the window opening.
 For more, go to How To Fit Poles Page.

 Where to place poles - hang your curtain pole around 15 cm above the window frame.
 That way, the room will look taller and more opened up.
 As an alternative - use ceiling tracks or poles to create a more dramatic effect of big windows.

 Your home should reflect your personality.
 And the great way to create an interior that defines your individual style is to select each piece carefully.
 It might seem easier to match walls, furniture and carpet with the same colour - usually grey or beige.
 But you’ll also get a room that lacks character.

 Solution: try to combine different colours, styles and textures.
 For example, use a colour palette to know what colours complement each other.
-Mix of colours can make a room vibrant.
+A mix of colours can make a room vibrant.
 Do you have a grey room?
 Add a black curtain pole and some dark- coloured pillows.
-Too muchbeige?
+Too much beige?
 Throw some accent colours that go with beige like blue or bright orange.

 Related: How to understand colours

 This one is similar to the previous mistake.
 One of the things that make your home look cheaper - but many people actually think it is enhancing their decor - is using the exact same or very similar fabric for a room or even the whole home.
 So many people think that having matching fabric is the most sophisticated choice.
 However, any interior designer will tell you that, actually, it can look a bit tacky.

 Solution: Have different, but complementary fabrics on your cushions, couch, window treatments, footstools, etc. It will give your home a more put-together designer touch.
 For example, like on the image above.